Atlas-OS/docs/docs/getting-started/post-installation/software/index.md

 ## :material-package-down: What is the Windows Package Manager?

-WinGet is the default Windows package manager by Microsoft installed via the App Installer package on the Microsoft Store, with the software repository ran by the community.
+WinGet is the default Windows package manager by Microsoft installed via the App Installer package on the Microsoft Store, with the software repository run by the community.
 It is like apt-get and Homebrew on Linux and macOS respectively.
 It enables you to install software on your computer from the command line.

 ## :material-shape-plus-outline: Installing software with WinGet

-You can install software we have listed using WinGet by going to the `1.
+You can install the software we have listed using WinGet by going to the `1.
 Software` folder and running the `Install Software.ps1` script in the Atlas folder.

 Furthermore, you can install software by typing `winget install <package name>` in the command line.
 You can find the names of the packages on the [winget.run](https://winget.run) website.